thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 Now it's time to configure Thingsboard **IoT Gateway** to connect to your **IBM Watson IoT** broker.

-**NOTE** If you at this point don't know how devices and applications are connecting to MQTT topics in **IBM Watson** platform please visit these links [Connecting applications, devices, and gateways to Watson IoT Platform](https://console.ng.bluemix.net/docs/services/IoT/reference/security/connect_devices_apps_gw.html) and [MQTT connectivity for applications](https://console.ng.bluemix.net/docs/services/IoT/applications/mqtt.html) before continue.
+**NOTE** If you at this point don't know how devices and applications are connecting to MQTT topics in **IBM Watson** platform please visit these links [Connecting applications, devices, and gateways to Watson IoT Platform](https://console.ng.bluemix.net/docs/services/IoT/reference/security/connect_devices_apps_gw.html) and [MQTT connectivity for applications](https://console.ng.bluemix.net/docs/services/IoT/applications/mqtt.html) before continuing.

 We need to compose **host** and **clientId** properties to be able to connect **Thingsboard Gateway** to **IBM Watson** *MQTT* topics.